Acapulco (2021 TV series): Development

 In December 2020, Apple gave a series order for Acapulco, created by Austin Winsberg, Eduardo Cisneros, and Jason Shuman with inspiration from the 2017 film How to Be a Latin Lover.
 Winsberg is said to be the showrunner, along with Chris Harris, who are both executive producing along with Shuman, Cisneros, Eugenio Derbez, Benjamin Odell, Eric Tannenbaum, and Kim Tannenbaum.

 Originally, Gaz Alazraki was set to executive produce and direct the pilot episode, but in March 2021, it was reported that Richard Shepard would instead direct the pilot.

 The series premiered on Apple TV+ on October 8, 2021.
 On March 4, 2022, Apple renewed the series for a second season, which premiered on October 21, 2022.
+Apple Music released the season's official soundtrack to promote the renewal.
+The list includes the song Sombrero which was performed by Mexican Dubwiser and written by David Asante.

-On January 30, 2023, Apple renewed the series for a third season.
+On January 30, 2023, Apple renewed the series for a third season, which premiered on May 1, 2024.
+On August 27, 2024, Apple renewed the series for a fourth season.
+On May 6, 2025, it was announced that the series would conclude with its fourth season, which premiered on July 23, 2025.

 Casting

 When the series was ordered in December 2020, Eugenio Derbez was announced as headlining.
 In March 2021, Enrique Arrizon, Raphael Alejandro, Damián Alcázar, and Camila Perez joined the cast.
 Additionally, Jessica Collins, Chord Overstreet, Vanessa Bauche, Rafael Cebrián, Fernando Carsa, and Regina Reynoso joined in April 2021.